jrpool/docsearch/README.md

 TEMP_UID_MAX='«3»'
 ```

+2. Install required dependencies (you can see them listed in `package.json`) by executing `npm i`.
+The dependencies that this installs will depend on whether you defined the Node environment as `development` or `production` in the previous step.

-2. The `public/docs` directory is the root of your repository.
+3. The `public/docs` directory is the root of your repository.
 Populate it with directories and files as needed.

-3. To customize your list of user categories and the directories that users in those categories have permission to see, add files to, or delete, edit the files `seedcat.sql` and `seeddir.sql` in the `src/db/config` directory.
+4. To customize your list of user categories and the directories that users in those categories have permission to see, add files to, or delete, edit the files `seedcat.sql` and `seeddir.sql` in the `src/db/config` directory.
 It is important to observe the application’s fundamental principle that permission to do something to a directory implies permission to do the same thing to all of its descendants.

-4. Modify the values of the properties in the `eng` object in the file `src/server/utic.js`, to conform to your requirements.
+5. Modify the values of the properties in the `eng` object in the file `src/server/utic.js`, to conform to your requirements.

-5. If you wish to add an additional language, add an object like `eng` to the `src/server/util.js` file, replacing the English values of the properties with strings in the other language.
+6. If you wish to add an additional language, add an object like `eng` to the `src/server/util.js` file, replacing the English values of the properties with strings in the other language.
 Name the new object with the ISO 639-3 alpha-3 code of that language.
 To make that language the language of the application’s user interface, replace `eng` with that code as the value of the `LG` environment variable in the `.env` file.
 This version of the application does not yet support on-the-fly localization.

 ## Execution